eubbc-digital/PVSolarRemoteLab/README.md

 `cd FTP`

 `docker-compose up -d --build`

+Then, If you are in Linux, add permissions to the FTP user to write in the directory

+`sudo chmod 757 -R FTP/Data`

 Next, run the rest of the services.
 Go bacj to the PVSolarRemoteLab directory and run the docker compose.
 This make take several minutes...